ibm-cloud-docs/assistant/getting-started.md

 1.  {: hide-dashboard} Go to the [{{site.data.keyword.conversationshort}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/catalog/services/watson-assistant) page in the {{site.data.keyword.cloud_notm}} catalog.

     The service instance will be created in the **default** resource group if you do not choose a different one, and it *cannot* be changed later.
-This group is sufficient for the purposes of trying out the service.
+This group is sufficient for the purposes of trying out the product.

     If you're creating an instance for more robust use, then learn more about [resource groups ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/docs/resources/bestpractice_rgs#bp_resourcegroups){: new_window}.
 1.  {: hide-dashboard} Sign up for a free {{site.data.keyword.cloud_notm}} account or log in.